Textswap/Textswap/index.md

 ## Milestones

+We will post our goals and progress as milestones here.
+As we complete more milestones we will add more onto this section.

 ### Milestone 1

 Our first goal is to get the basic skeleton of our project done.
 This is mainly just getting the landing page settled and if we have time adding other pages to the navbar.
 In addition, we need to deploy our code to Vercel.
 We would also like to work on branding aspects like getting a color scheme set and determining a logo.